As an Amazon Associate I earn from qualifying purchases.

 - 1 large egg

-- ⅓ cup (30 g) oat flour, sub with oats or preferred flour
+- 2 tbsp oat flour, replace with almond flour or preferred flour

 Optional Ingredients

-- 1 tbsp maple syrup or honey, if using unflavored protein powder, see notes*
+- 1 tbsp maple syrup or honey, if using unflavored protein powder

 Instructions

-- Pour one scoop of batter into a hot and greased pan.
-Cook your pancakes over medium heat until the underside is golden and bubbles begin to appear on the surface, then flip with a spatula and cook until golden.
-Do not overcook.
+- Pour a scoop of batter into a hot, greased pan.
+Cook over low to medium heat until the underside turns golden and bubbles form on the surface.
+Flip with a spatula and cook until both sides are golden brown.
+Be careful not to overcook them.

 Video